redhat-cop/redhat-image-mode-demo/docs/use-cases/image-mode-automation-cicd/README.md

 Building Image Mode container images can follow the same flow application containers, so it is very easy to integrate their build into existing workflows or pipelines.
 The examples available show how easy it is to just get started.

-### Convert container images and deploy VM iesnstan
+### Convert container images and deploy VMs and instances

 To deploy Image Mode for RHEL Instances/VMs you need to convert it to a format that can be used by Hypervisors, Cloud providers or Bare Metal servers/devices.
 The conversion process leverages a tool, [*bootc-image-builder*](https://github.com/osbuild/bootc-image-builder) that runs as a container, making it 'friendly' to be plugged into existing workflows or pipelines.